RysteQ/P2P-Java-Chat/CONTRIBUTING.md

 <br>

-*Any contribution of any kind is accepted although we would prefer if the contribution is itended to cleanup the code
+*Any contribution of any kind is accepted although we would prefer if the contribution is intended to cleanup the code